 How do I join the scheme?

 If you already buy your own real nappies, you have the opportunity to be reimbursed up to £50 for purchasing real nappies and related products.
 To receive this payment, residents are required to send proof of purchase of either their own re-usable cotton nappies or membership of a cotton nappy laundering service to the Council, along with a copy of the child's birth certificate.
 Alternatively, we offer a FREE starter kit if you wish to try real nappies before buying them.
-To apply for either the £50 reward or free real nappy starter kit, please complete the following application form.
+To apply for either the £50 reward or free real nappy starter kit, please click here.

 Where can I buy real nappies?